kigenchesire/Laravel-Projects/README.md

 # Laravel-Projects
-List of the project i will be doing as i learn Laravel(php framework)
+List of the projects i will be doing as I learn Laravel(PHP framework)

 1. Newspost project
-   2.
+2. Pastpapers Downloader